darkrenaissance/darkfi/doc/src/misc/network-troubleshooting.md

 You'll have to run each daemon once for the app to spawn a config file, which you can review and edit.
 There is also helpful information within the config files.

+If experiencing connection issues review the configuration file for any mistakes.
+Check for duplicate variables.

 ### Node information script